scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 considerably from the established conditions, or an unexpected error occurs along the way.

-Since RocketPy relies heavily on mathematical functions to express the governing equations, implementation errors can occur due to convulated nature of such expressions.
+Since RocketPy relies heavily on mathematical functions to express the governing equations, implementation errors can occur due to convoluted nature of such expressions.
 Hence, to reduce the probability of such errors, there is a second layer of testing which will evaluate if such equations are dimensionally correct.

 To accomplish this, RocketPy makes use of the `numericalunits` library, which defines a set of independent base units as randomly-chosen positive floating point numbers.
-In a dimensionally-correct function, the units all cancel out when the final answer is devided by its resulting unit.
+In a dimensionally-correct function, the units all cancel out when the final answer is divided by its resulting unit.
 And thus, the result is deterministic, not random.
 On the other hand, if the function contains dimensionally-incorrect equations, there will be random factors causing a randomly-varying final answer.
 In practice, RocketPy runs two calculations: one without `numericalunits`, and another with the dimensionality variables.
 The results are then compared to assess if the dimensionality is correct.